muugumuugu/coUrses/BSC+programming-and-data-science/english-1/notes.md

 ## Lec 04 - Articulation of Vowel and Consonant sounds

+### English doesn't have all consonant sounds, only 24.

 ## Lec 05 - How to Improve your Language Skills.